 Friends of the Cheat and the Cheat River would never be where it is today without the help of an army of civic-minded individuals.
 Our dedicated volunteers assist FOC staff in routine water quality monitoring in the field, make Cheat Fest a reality, keep a finger on the pulse of stream health, serve on focused committees, and many more essential administrative functions.
-Read more about our volunteer opportunities, and contact us if you have specific skills or services you would like to offer.

 Specialized Skills/Services: Are you an expert in your field?
 Do you love to check data or geo-rectify satellite images and want to help FOC restore, preserve, and promote the outstanding natural qualities of the Cheat Watershed?
 Let us know!